nwcourses/nwcourses.github.io/COM620/week8.md

 ```
 npm install aframe-osm-3d
 ```
-Next, we need to create a *bundle* with Webpack, again as done in Week 1.
+Next, we need to create a *bundle* with [Browserify](https://browserify.org).
+Browserify is an alternative bundler to Webpack.
+Unfortunately Webpack has some issues with the library used to read PNG images so we cannot easily use it here; but Browserify does much te same job.
+You need to install it before using it:
 ```
+npm install browserify
-npx webpack peakfinder.js
+npx browserify peakfinder.js > bundle.js
 ```
 (assuming that you saved your peakfinder component as `peakfinder.js`).

-The output, by default, will be in `dist/main.js`.
+This will output a bundle called `bundle.js`.

 And that is it!
 Try it out and see if it works.
 For a good test, try somewhere reasonably mountainous as your fake location.
 For instance: